HARI27PN/Phonpe-Pulse-Visualization-using-Streamlit/README.md

 # Phonpe-Pulse-Visualization-using-Streamlit

-Check the project I have done.
+This project is a simple data visualization app built using Streamlit to visualize the pulse of transactions happening in the Phonpe wallet.
+The data is fetched from the Phonpe developer API and visualized using a line chart.

 All the data and codes have been posted here after verification.

 You are free to check and use it.